etwodev/bmux/README.md

 # bmux

-`bmux` is a modular TCP multiplexer and routing framework for Go.
+`bmux` is a modular (primarily TCP*) multiplexer and routing framework for Go.
 It provides a declarative interface for handling custom binary protocols using a router and middleware architecture inspired by modern web frameworks.

+*While `bmux` does support the option to use UDP, some features and config options like MaxConnections may not work due to the nature of UDP being connectionless.

 ## Features

 * Global, router-level, and route-level middleware chaining
 * Organize handlers into routers with isolated configuration
-* Parse and dispatch TCP messages using generic packet structures
+* Parse and dispatch messages using generic packet structures
 * Built on top of the `gnet` async networking engine for efficient concurrency
 * Load runtime options via `config.Config`